Table of Contents

 - Eligibility rules citing who can join and when

-- Benefits and vesting describing how employer matches work and when they belong to you
+- Benefits and vesting describe how employer matches work and when they belong to you

 - Union agreement statement, if the plan is tied to a collective bargaining agreement

-- Insurance coverage statement mentioning whether the Pension Benefit Guaranty Corporation covers it
+- An insurance coverage statement mentioning whether the Pension Benefit Guaranty Corporation covers it

 - Contribution details about who pays into the plan and how amounts are calculated